jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 One of the very powerful things about this, is that the actions really allow automation of all aspects of working with GitHub.
 It is not just a tool to automate application builds.

-I could set up a trigger to deploy a latest build when a github issue is closed.
+I could set up a trigger to deploy the latest build when a github issue is closed.
 I could create a branch in the git repository when an issue is opened.
 And of course, I can trigger my application to build when a branch or tag is pushed.